ExtendRealityLtd/Tilia.CameraRigs.UnityXR/Documentation/HowToGuides/Installation/README.md

 ## Introduction

-The `CameraRigs.UnityXR` prefab provides a spatial camera rig and controller setup utilizing the default UnityXR framework.
+The `CameraRigs.UnityXR` prefab provides a spatial camera rig and controller setup utilizing the legacy XR management system in the Unity software.
 This prefab can be included in a [Unity] software project via the [Unity Package Manager].

+> The legacy XR management system was deprecated in Unity `2019.3.0f1`, please use the [Tilia.CameraRigs.XRPluginFramework.Unity] package for support with the new Unity XR Plugin Framework.

 ## Let's Start